The Best Books for a 1-Year-Old Your Baby will Love

 We would take a bath, put on lotion and snuggle up to read a story.
 I made sure that my voice was quiet and soothing.
 Even if you have a brand new baby, incorporating a book into your nightly routine is a wonderful way to end the day.

 Lots of people know Llama Llama Red Pajama, but it’s a little advanced for babies.
-This board book version is much more appropriate and the perfect way to introduce the book series to your baby.
+This board book bedtime story is much more appropriate and the perfect way to introduce the book series to your baby.

 Alphabet Books for 1-year-olds